Seniors home insurance

 - Do you live in a risk-prone area?
 If floods, bushfires and cyclones are common, ensure your home and contents insurance covers these events.

 - What do you really want or need covered?
 Consider personalising your policy to save money.
-Budget Direct allows you to tailor your cover to your specific needs and Australian Seniors lets you choose your excess for your needs to reduce your premiums.
+Budget Direct allows you to tailor your cover to your specific needs by letting you choose your excess to reduce your premiums.

 Ask an Expert